zack1morgan/explorer/README.md

 **Note that Explorer will not run unless it's left open for the entire game.** Refreshing or reconnecting to the game will clear the transaction log, making it impossible to re-calculate the player resource distribution.

-Feel free to report any bug and/or PR a fix!
+<strike>Feel free to report any bug and/or PR a fix!</strike> Will not be maintaining, fork this please.

 # Instructions